JanssenProject/jans/docs/cedarling/cedarling-quick-start.md

    ```
 6. Click `Save` to initialize Cedarling.

-This will start the Cedarling in Tarp, fetch and validate your policy store, and configure Cedarling to validate requests based on the User.
+This will start the embedded Cedarling instance in the Tarp.

-### Step-3: Test the policy using the Cedarling
+### Step-4: Test the policy using the Cedarling

 Since we are implementing TBAC, we have to authenticate the user first to get the tokens.